Paul Goldschmidt Player Props: Cardinals vs. Mariners

-On Saturday, Paul Goldschmidt (.263 batting average in his past 10 games, with four doubles, a home run, seven walks and seven RBI) and the St. Louis Cardinals play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 9:40 PM ET.
+On Sunday, Paul Goldschmidt (.311 on-base percentage in past 10 games, 89 points below season-long percentage) and the St. Louis Cardinals play the Seattle Mariners, whose starting pitcher will be Chris Flexen.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Mariners.
+In his previous game he had a hitless showing (0-for-4) against the Mariners.

 Paul Goldschmidt Game Info & Props vs. the Mariners